ajinChen/automatic-feature-selection/README.md

 ### Drop Column Importances

-Drop column importances method measures the features by the difference of validation loss on training data before and after the dropping, which need to retrain model and can examine the importance of any feature or combination of features.
+Drop column importances method measures the features by the difference of validation loss on training data before and after the dropping, which need to retrain model and can examine the importance of any feature or combination of features.<br>

-Procedure:
+Procedure:<br>
 a.
 Compute the baseline on validation metric for a model trained on all features<br>
 b.
 Drop the feature you want to evaluate from the data set<br>
 c.
 Retrain the model<br>